 Using the App

-The Covenant Eyes app is a web browser, designed to replace Safari or other browsers on your device.
-To use the app, click on the Covenant Eyes icon.
+The Covenant Eyes app works in the background, monitoring the web domains you visit, but it is a web browser, designed to replace Safari or other browsers on your device.
+To use the browser, click on the Covenant Eyes icon.
 Once you have signed in, use it to browse the web.
 Standard features include bookmarks and tabbed browsing.
 You may also choose Google, Bing, or Yahoo as your default search engine through the “Settings” app.

 Frequently Asked Questions

 How does Covenant Eyes Filtering work on this browser?

 Our built-in browser includes Filtering in addition to Accountability.
 This means that websites visited through this app will be blocked based on your Filter Sensitivity Level and block/allow list—no extra configuration necessary.
 Full Filtering is only available through the Covenant Eyes browser, but restricted mode is enforced in the YouTube app for Filter users.

 I need Safari for work!
 How do I open e-mail links in the Covenant Eyes browser?